Explainable Machine Learning for Public Policy: Use Cases, Gaps, and Research Directions: Current State of Explainable ML

-\textbf{Intervention selection:} As the intervention determinations are often individualized, local explanation methods are potentially applicable for generating the reasons behind the risk score.
+As the intervention determinations are often individualized, local explanation methods are potentially applicable for generating the reasons behind the risk score.
 As with the above use-case, users may need more contextual information to supplement the local explanations such as: \textit{how the instance fits into the training data distribution}, and \textit{intervention history} for \textit{similar}---\textit{w.r.t} data and \textit{w.r.t} explanation---individuals.
-To the best of our knowledge, there isn't evidence in the existing body of work on the efficacy of using these local explanation methods for informing intervention selection.
+To the best of our knowledge, there is a lack of evidence in the existing body of work on the efficacy of using these local explanation methods for informing intervention selection.

-\textbf{Recourse:} Feature attribution based local explanations are potentially applicable for deriving \textit{reasons} behind the decision, and counterfactual explanations are potentially useful in explaining how to improve the outcomes.
-However, simple counterfactual explanations do not guarantee explanations with actionable changes.
-There have been some efforts to deriving \textit{actionable} counterfactual explanations \cite{Poyiadzi2020, Ustun2019a}.
-While there is some evidence of counterfactual explanations' potential for helping individuals seek recourse, empirical validation is still required to establish their efficacy.